 Owners of established businesses sometimes need a little (or even not so little) push to get into business planning.
 When you’re starting a venture, creating a business plan feels essential.
-You need all the answers to the questions at your fingertips when bankers, investors or others ask you for details, so you write a plan — or at least feel pangs of guilt if you didn’t.
+You need to have all the answers at your fingertips when bankers, investors, or others ask you details, so you write a plan — or at least feel pangs of guilt if you didn’t.

 Here’s why: If you’re not fine-tuning your business to meet the realities of today and the forecasts for tomorrow, you’re apt to get overtaken — by technology, by competition, by market conditions, and by the changing world around you.
 Never has that been truer than today.
-Companies without a process in place to respond quickly and strategically often find themselves out of business.
+Companies without a planning process in place that allowed them to respond quickly and strategically often found themselves out of business.

-Whether you want to grow, seek financing, prepare for a sale, or plot a business turnaround, this chapter can help you take stock of your business situation today so that you can develop a plan that steers you clear of trouble and toward opportunity in the days and years ahead.
+Whether you want to grow, seek financing, prepare for a sale, or plot a business turnaround, take stock of your business situation today so that you can develop a plan that steers you clear of trouble and toward opportunity in the days and years ahead.

 If your established business doesn’t have a business plan, you’re on a trip without a road map, and that’s reason enough to start writing one today.
 Odds are you already have a plan, but it needs to be updated.
 If your business is like most established businesses, you’re getting ready to write or rewrite your business plan to address one of the following, pressing situations: